 We provide more than 100,000 made-from-scratch one-pot meals every year to neighbors in need.
 Consider adopting McKenna’s Wagon for a night (or week!) by donating a one-pot meal for 200 people.
 Please call our food donation hotline at 202-808-8047 or email firstname.lastname@example.org for more information.

+Please consult our guidelines for a list of items that we can and can not accept.
 When making a food donation, please complete an In-Kind Food Donation Form so that we can thank you!
 Please do not include monetary donations with your packaged items, as they might get lost!
 Monetary donations can be mailed to Martha’s Table, PO Box 97260, Washington, DC 20090-7260, or dropped off separately during regular hours of operation.
 You can learn more about making a financial donation to Martha’s Table here.